 If you don't have enough money to redeem, then another possible option is to reinstate the loan.
 With reinstatement you bring the loan current by making up all of the past due payments, including applicable fees and late charges, in one lump sum.

 The right of reinstatement is only allowed in some (not all) states, or by the terms of your loan agreement.
 If you can and are able to reinstate, you should act quickly.
 Usually, you are allowed only a very short time after the repossession (sometimes 15 days) to reinstate the loan.
-If your right of reinstatement is based on the loan agreement, then the time period may be more or less, depending on what the agreement says.
+If your right of reinstatement is based on the loan agreement, then the time period might be more or less, depending on what the agreement says.
+(To learn more about the difference between redemption and reinstatement, see Car Loan Redemption vs. Reinstatement.)

 If the car is going to be sold at public auction (the bank is supposed to give you notice if it is), then you can attend the auction and bid on it yourself.